lingualdev/i18n-check/README.md

   - en-en.json
   - de-de.json

-Use the `d` or `dir` option to define the directory that should be checked for target files.
+Use the `t` or `target` option to define the directory that should be checked for target files.
 With the `s` or `source` option you can specify the base/reference file to compare the target files against.

 ```bash
 yarn i18n:check -t locales -s locales/en-us.json